namitanand/namitanand.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I'm a Postdoctoral Researcher (-> Staff Scientist in 2024!) working in quantum information theory and quantum computation at the Quantum AI Lab (QuAIL) at NASA Ames Research Center and KBR.
+I received my PhD in Physics from the University of Southern California (USC) under the (wonderful) supervision of Paolo Zanardi.
+My coadvisors were Todd Brun and Aaron Lauda.
+Before that, I received my Integrated Master of Science (BS-MS) in Physics from the National Institute of Science Education and Research (NISER), Bhubaneswar.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+# The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.